 Here’s how to apply conditional format rules in Google Sheets conditional formatting if another cell contains text.
 The short version: You just have to enter the text string into quotation marks in the custom formula.

-To highlight all the students that are female, we can conditionally format the column with their names to green using a text rule.
+To highlight all the students who identify as female, we can conditionally format the column with their names to green using a text rule.
 To do so, all we would have to do is:

 =B2="F"